 Earn peer and client recognition as a centre that provides Excellence of Care, which will be made visible by displaying in a public area the Recognition Certificate you will receive; and,

-Earn public and professional recognition through the posting of your centre on the CDA’s website for the duration of the recognition period.
+Earn public and professional recognition through the posting of your centre on Diabetes Canada’s website for the duration of the recognition period.

 Length of Recognition Period